Advertisement

 • Podcasts

 Carlsbad’s legacy as a tourist hot spot dates back to the 1880s, when a local farmer tapped into mineral springs and a spa town was born.
-Today—thanks to a theme park, golf courses, a nice beach, and more—Carlsbad has become a popular family destination.
+Today—thanks to a theme park, golf courses, a nice beach, and notable restaurants—Carlsbad has become a popular family destination in San Diego County.

 Thirty-five miles north of downtown San Diego, Carlsbad offers family-friendly adventure everywhere you look.
 The biggest presence, no doubt, is LEGOLAND California Resort, which encourages imagination and interactive play for kids—typically for ages 2 to 12, but really for anyone who loves those iconic plastic bricks.
 It features classic theme park rides, a sprawling Star Wars Miniland, a water park, an aquarium, and two themed hotels (the LEGOLAND Hotel and LEGOLAND Castle Hotel).
 Older kids, meanwhile, may gravitate to nearby attractions like the Alga Norte Community Park (with a lighted skate park for skateboards) or the K1 Speed go-kart track.
 Come spring, the Flower Fields at Carlsbad Ranch make for a lovely afternoon for all ages, with 50 acres of colorful ranunculus blooms.